Damnation (comics): Doctor Strange

 As Hotel Inferno starts to affect the people of Las Vegas, Doctor Strange fought Mephisto in a game of blackjack.
-The deal is that Mephisto had to return the souls to Las Vegas if Doctor Strange won and that Doctor Strange's soul would be claimed if Mephisto won.
-Though Doctor Strange won by cheating, Mephisto found out and had Doctor Strange tortured.
-After being tortured, Doctor Strange is rescued by Scarlet Witch, Clea and Loki and jump into action when they see the Avengers fighting demons.
-It's later revealed that the rescue was all an illusion and that Clea was a possessed Captain Marvel who posed as her to trick Doctor Strange.
-While inside Doctor Strange's body, Bats' ghost and Doctor Strange's mind find themselves in the Realm Between where they find the souls of those that Mephisto has trapped while he controls their bodies.
-It is here where Doctor Strange finds the souls of the Avengers that Mephisto is controlling as well as Dormammu.
-With the souls of the Avengers, Doctor Strange's soul plans to find a way out of the Realm Between.
-Doctor Strange then manages to find a way to escape the Realm Between and helps the souls of the Avengers return to their bodies.
+The deal is that Mephisto had to return the souls to Las Vegas if Strange won and that Strange's soul would be claimed if Mephisto won.
+Though Strange won by cheating, Mephisto found out and had Strange tortured.
+After being tortured, Strange is rescued by Scarlet Witch, Clea and Loki and jump into action when they see the Avengers fighting demons.
+It is later revealed that the rescue was all an illusion and that Clea was a possessed Captain Marvel who posed as her to trick Strange.
+While inside Strange's body, Bats' ghost and Strange's mind find themselves in the Realm Between, where they find the souls of those that Mephisto has trapped while he controls their bodies.
+It is here where Strange finds the souls of the Avengers that Mephisto is controlling as well as Dormammu.
+With the souls of the Avengers, Strange's soul plans to find a way out of the Realm Between.
+Strange then manages to find a way to escape the Realm Between and helps the souls of the Avengers return to their bodies.